 · We will try to maintain a six foot distance as much as reasonably possible but still allow you time and space to be close to your beloved companion.
 Unfortunately, this will also mean that we will not be able to give you a hug or handshake which usually means so much to us and the families we serve.

-· We will arrive at your home wearing a mask and recommend that you wear a mask or cloth covering the mouth and nose (CDC guideline recommends the wearing of cloth face coverings in public settings where other social distancing measures are difficult to maintain).
+· We will arrive at your home wearing a mask and recommend (but do not require) that you wear a mask or cloth covering the mouth and nose (current CDC guidelines recommend the wearing of cloth face coverings in public settings where other social distancing measures are difficult to maintain).

 · We encourage an outdoor location for the appointment if the weather allows.